JavOrraca/Home/_posts/2018-10-29-REALLY-Learning-Machine-Learning.md

 ---
 layout: post
-title: "_REALLY_ Learning Machine Learning"
+title: "Learning Machine Learning, by Hand"
 ---

 Machine learning via R, Python, (enter your tool of choice here)...
 Not bad.
 But doing learning to do machine learning by hand, wow...
 This is a true study of patience!